-On Wednesday 12 July 2017 a Site Notice appeared in Ratoath stating:
+On Wednesday 12 July 2017 a Site Notice for a Planning Application (RA170815) appeared in Ratoath stating:

 “Owr Construction Limited intends to apply for permission for development on this 0.1132 Ha site … The proposed development is for: “for a three storey residential development comprising a terrace of 4 No. 4 bed dwellings”